 The Messages app is the standard messaging app provided by Apple.
 It is very flexible and can communicate with all types of phone.

 Siri is great for sending, receiving and replying to text messages using the Messages app.
 This works fine for messging with both iPhones and Android phones as well as with basic "feature phones".
 Siri can't do everything you might want to do with messages, so you may also need to learn how to work with messages using the Messages app as well as relying on Siri.
-Siri works best for people with sight loss if VoiceOver is switched on and these instructions assume that VoiceOver is turned on which causes Siri to be more talkative.
+Siri works best for visually impaired people when VoiceOver is turned on and these instructions assume that VoiceOver is turned on which causes Siri to be more talkative.

 To send a text message, instruct Siri to "text John Smith" or "message John Smith" and you will be asked to dictate the message.
-When you stop speaking, Siri will speak your message to you and then ask if you are ready to send the message.
-At this point you can say "yes" to send the message or, alternatively, one of "cancel", "change" or "read".
-"Change" allows you to replace the message.
-"Read" will speak the message back to you again for checking.
+When you pause for a while, Siri will speak your message to you and then ask if you are ready to send the message.
+At this point you can say "yes" to send the message or, alternatively, one of "cancel", "add", "change" or "read".
 "Cancel" abandons the message.
+"Add" will ask you for an addition to the message which can be used to build a long message in short sections."Change" allows you to replace the message.
+"Read" will speak the full message back to you again for checking.
 If you prefer to send messages without the check then go to Settings / Apple Intelligence & Siri / Messaging with Siri, or Setting / Siri / Messaging with Siri, depending on your phone model, and turn on "Automatically Send Messages.
+Of course, with this setting turned on you won't be able to build a long message in short sections using "add".

 Siri can usually handle the names of all your contacts but occasionally seems to get confused.
 If you have problems with this try spelling either the first or last name of your contact in your request to Siri.
 For example, if Siri has problems understanding you when you ask it to text Balwant, try saying "text B A L W A N T" instead.
 This usually works and often restores Siri's ability to recognise Balwant's name.